damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] New team member: provide scan of photo ID to HR.
 * [ ] New team member: provide signed PIAA (proprietary information and assignment agreement) to HR.(US employees have a PIAA included in their contract)
 * [ ] HR: file signed PIAA, contract, and photo ID in Dropbox and confirm receipt by commenting in the issue.
+* [ ] HR: Send email to new hire and buddy introducing them "We expect you to be resourceful but your buddy is here to help you get up to speed quickly.".
+Buddy is a junior that performs a similar job.

 ### WITHIN TWO DAYS OF STARTING